RameshRacharla/EmployeeData/README.md

 ## Android Application Architecture:

-The Application follows the MVVM design pattern with SDK 34 and updated Gradle file
+The Application follows the MVVM design pattern with SDK 34 and updated Gradle file The App contains an Employee List along with Details.

 ## Tools and libraries used in the project: